What are we trying to find out?

 The company that does the tests and runs the project is FamilyTreeDNA, which was the first one in that business.
-You might have heard a while back about the Cohen gene research–that was done by the main scientist from this company.
+You might have heard a while back about the Cohen gene research--that was done by the main scientist from this company.
 Here's an FAQ that provides some information, and I can try to answer any other questions you have based on my experience, or I can get an answer for you from the FTDNA folks.
 Nobody in the project benefits financially from the purchase of tests.
 This is is solely a scholarly/intellectual pursuit.

 If you want to join the project, just go to our project page and order your kit.
-Please test at least 37 markers so we have enough data to see when the different branches diverged.
-If you can do the 67 marker test, that is even better.
+Please test at least 37 markers (Y-37) so we have enough data to see when the different branches diverged.
+If you can do the Y-67 or Y-111 test, that is even better.

 Rachel Unkefer, Project Administrator